|Content assist||Content assist provides you with a list of suggested completions for partially entered text. In the PSS editor press

 double click after the bracket - this selects the text between the two brackets.

 |Toggle comment||You can toggle comment on/off for the current line or the selected lines.
 Press

-Ctrl+/ or use the action from the drop down menu on right click in editor.
+Ctrl+/ or from the right click menu in editor

 Shift + Alt + Up Arrow to incrementally expand the current selection.
 For example when the cursor is on a word, select the word.
 Press again to select the whole line.
-Then, each of the nested enclosing scopes is selected, for example begin...end, then the enclosing proccess, then the enclosing architecture and so on.
+Then, each of the nested enclosing scopes is selected, for example the current action block, then the enclosing function, then the enclosing struct and so on.
 The same principle applies to nested enclosing parentheses, brackets and curly braces, as well as strings.
 Press

 Shift + Alt + Down Arrow to restore the previous selection step made with